Radiocentre

 Radiocentre is the industry body for commercial radio in the UK.
 It exists to maintain and build a strong and successful commercial radio industry.
-The organisation works on behalf of over 40 stakeholders who operate over 300 licensed radio stations across the UK and represent 90% of commercial radio in terms of listening and revenue.
+The organisation works on behalf of over 50 stakeholders who represent over 90% of commercial radio in terms of listening and revenue.
+Its remit also encompasses all kinds of broadcaster-owned and operated audio, including podcasts and on-demand streaming services provided by commercial radio.

 Radiocentre performs three main functions on behalf of its members.